-No one can understand us, trekkers unless you’re one of us.
+No one can understand us, trekkers, unless you’re one of us.
 Many may think that what we do is plain stupidity.
 We need to carry large backpacks, eat food that is foreign to our taste, drink filthy water in desperation, take a bath only after a few days of trekking and the list goes on.
 Then why trek if it only causes us emotional, physical, and mental strain?
 Because it’s an addiction.
-Just like you can’t quit inhaling nicotine, that may lead to illness or stop from gambling that may cause your bankruptcy.
+Just like you can’t quit inhaling nicotine, which may lead to illness, or stop gambling that may cause your bankruptcy.
 It gives us a great sense of achievement, knowing we can push ourselves to the limit because it gives us a different view of the world only a few can see.

 A few months ago, Rowjie and I thought of going out of the country for another backpacking adventure.
 We couldn’t think of anywhere to go.
 Thanks to this one article by a fellow Pinoy travel blogger that gave us the idea of trekking in Nepal.
 When we talked about Nepal, the first thing that we thought of was the world’s highest mountain, Everest, and so we planned everything.
 We even got to encourage a few of our closest friends to join us.
 After more months of anxiety, training, meetings, and all the preparations, we left our homeland and flew to Kathmandu, Nepal, where our epic adventure began.

 The Gateway to the Himalayas